Dying Winds Give Crews Hope in Northern California Fires

 By Monday night, the utility said it had restored electricity to essentially all of those customers.
 However, PG&E said about 24,000 people remained without power in areas affected by two fires in Napa, Sonoma, Shasta and Tehama counties.

-So far in this year’s historic fire season, more than 8,100 California wildfires have killed 29 people, scorched 5,780 square miles, and destroyed more than 7,000 buildings.
+So far in this year’s historic fire season, more than 8,100 California wildfires have killed 29 people, scorched 5,780 square miles (14,970 square kilometers), and destroyed more than 7,000 buildings.

 The Glass Fire began Sunday as three fires that merged and drove vineyards and mountain areas into eastern Santa Rosa.
 Some 70,000 people are under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.